 The Hooker Valley Track: The Best Half-Day Hike in New Zealand?

-Hooker Valley Track at Mount Cook
+The Hooker Valley Track

-The hike was the Hooker Valley Track — one of the most popular short hikes in New Zealand (some might say the best half-day hike in the country).
-The 5-kilometer track takes 3-4 hours to complete, and is so easy it's considered a “walking track” — meaning perfect for a hiking pansy like me.
-It also comes complete with some epic mountain views.
-And I am never one to turn down epic mountain views.
+The Hooker Valley Track is one of the most popular short hikes in New Zealand – some might say the best half-day hike in the country.
+The 10-kilometer (6.2 mile) out-and-back track takes 3-4 hours to complete, and is so easy it's considered a “walking track” in New Zealand – meaning perfect for a non-hiker like me.

 Getting to Mount Cook from Wanaka by 10 a.m. shouldn't have been a problem.
-But when you factored in coffee breaks and far too many stops to photograph lupins along the way, we didn't even get to Aoraki village until noon.
+But when you factor in coffee breaks and far too many stops to photograph lupins along the way, we didn't even get to Aoraki village until noon.
 Add in lunch and some more coffee, and we didn't hit the trail until about 1 p.m.

 But it ended up working out perfectly.
 Most of the morning hikers were already headed back to the village by then, and the light was absolutely perfect for photographing the as-advertised epic mountain views.